NikolaLohinski/terraform-provider-freebox/docs/data-sources/virtual_disk.md

 ### Read-Only

-- `actual_size` (Number) Space used by virtual image on disk.
+- `actual_size` (Number) Space in bytes used by the virtual image on disk.
 This is how much filesystem space is consumed on the box.
 - `type` (String) Type of virtual disk
-- `virtual_size` (Number) Size of virtual disk.
+- `virtual_size` (Number) Size in bytes of the virtual disk.
 This is the size the disk will appear inside the VM.